The Lender's Guide to HOA Documents and Condo Approvals

 - •Adequate insurance coverage per the guidelines above

-- •The project must be complete (no ongoing construction or phasing, with limited exceptions)
+- •The project must be complete, with no ongoing construction or phasing (limited exceptions exist)

 - •Completed condo questionnaire (Form 1076)